qompassai/rose/docs/benchmark.md

 # Benchmark

-Go benchmark tests that measure end-to-end performance of a running Ollama server.
+Go benchmark tests that measure end-to-end performance of a running Rose server.
 Run these tests to evaluate model inference performance on your hardware and measure the impact of code changes.

 ## When to use